 The benefit of an Olympic queen size is that it provides a little extra space than the queen size, while not being as big as a king.
 If your room is not big enough to accommodate a king, but you need more space for sleepers, then this Olympic queen size fits the bill.
 The Olympic queen size is meant for RVs and camper trailers and are more commonly seen inside mobile homes.

-Queen Mattress: 60 inches by 80 inches
+Queen Size Bed Dimensions: 60 inches by 80 inches

 Minimum recommended room size: 10 feet by 10 feet.
 A queen size mattress is popular for couples who don’t require too much space, or for a single adult preferring extra space to sprawl out while sleeping.
 The standard queen size is recommended for couples, so it can be a good bed for the master bedroom or guest room, comfortably accommodating extra sleepers in the house for a few nights.
 This is the most common standard size mattress which conveniently fits into almost any room and can accommodate more than one sleeper.